RoboJackets/igvc-software/documents/design/opencv_line_detection.md

 Challenges:
 How to handle curves in the track:
 - Segment the image and handle in small parts.
-How to avoid detecting barrels withh white lines:
+How to avoid detecting barrels with white lines:
 - Try to capture lines with a green background (grass) and reject lines with an orange background (barrels)

 ## Questions & Research